What is a document control system and why is it important?

-What is a document control system?
+2. What is a document control system?

-A document control system is a formal set of tools and processes that ensure vital documents in a company are created, approved, distributed, and archived systematically throughout their lifecycle.
-Document control systems bring order to complex operations.
-They can be paper-based and manual, or electronic and automated.
-They are intended to make companies more capable of organising their business to deliver quality products and services.
+A document control system is the formal set of tools and rules that ensure vital documents in a company are created, approved, distributed, and archived systematically throughout their lifecycle.

-Who needs a document control system and why?
+document control system

-What’s the point of a document control system?
+4. Who needs a document control system?

-Why a document control system is central to ISO 9001
+5. Why a document control system is central to ISO 9001?

 In high tech manufacturing scenarios (like fabless semiconductor design), the document control requirements of ISO 9001 help businesses refine their efficiency and effectiveness to continually improve the quality and value of their end products.